FS-Driverless/Formula-Student-Driverless-Simulator/docs/ground-speed-sensor.md

 Full example [here](https://github.com/FS-Driverless/Formula-Student-Driverless-Simulator/tree/master/python/examples/gss.py).

-## Ros
+## ROS
-When using the ros bridge, ground speed sensordata will be published on `/fsds/gss` with the `geometry_msgs/TwistStamped` message type.
+When using the ROS bridge, ground speed sensordata will be published on `/fsds/gss` with the `geometry_msgs/TwistStamped` message type.
 Make sure you have added the sensor to your settings.json file.

 Appart from the header fields, only `x`, `y` and `z` of the `twist.linear` are populated.